Norrie starts British charge with opening win

 Instead he opened the day on the outside court two amid a low-key atmosphere.

-Norrie raced through the opening set in 23 minutes against world number 100 Andujar, who is a clay-court specialist and has only won three tour-level matches on grass.
+Norrie raced through the opening set in 23 minutes against 36-year-old Andujar, who is a clay-court specialist and has only won three tour-level matches on grass.

-However, Norrie was broken at the start of the second before the pair were forced off court by the wet weather.
+However, Norrie was broken by the world number 100 at the start of the second before the pair were forced off court by the wet weather.

 Shortly after they resumed, with brollies now protecting the players from the sunshine and not the rain, Norrie levelled at 2-2.